toasted-nutbread/yomichan/README.md

 Yomichan comes in two flavors: *stable* and *testing*.
 Over the years, this extension has evolved to contain many complex features which have become increasingly difficult to test across different browsers, versions, and environments.
-New changes are initially introduced into the *testing* version, and after some time spent ensuring that they are bug free, they will be promoted to the *stable* version.
+New changes are initially introduced into the *testing* version, and after some time spent ensuring that they are relatively bug free, they will be promoted to the *stable* version.
 If you are technically savvy and don't mind submitting issues on GitHub, try the *testing* version; otherwise, the *stable* version will be your best bet.

 *   **Google Chrome**